lino-framework/welfare/docs/admin/install.rst

 - Do as above

-- Create your project directory and a :xfile:`settings.py` file:
+- Create your project directory containing a :xfile:`settings.py`
+  file:

     $ mkdir ~/mysite
     $ cd ~/mysite